ocsw/bash-pitfalls/notes.md

 # Changelog and Notes

+## Pull out some variables

+- Using `$1`, `$2`, and `$3` for the command-line arguments is confusing and error-prone
+- We can copy them to variables with better names and use those instead
+- Note the quotes
+- Note also that this is a copy operation; Bash does everything by value, not by reference

 ## Use some awk magic

 - `awk` programs can contain, prior to the bracketed commands, a specification of what lines they apply to